Solving the Canonical Representation and Star System Problems for Proper Circular-Arc Graphs in Log-Space: Introduction

-The general \emph{Star System Problem} is known to be NP-complete (Lalonde~\cite{Lalonde81}; cf.\ also Aigner and Triesch~\cite{AignerT93}).
-It stays NP-complete if restricted to~$H$-free graphs, i.e., graphs without induced subgraphs isomorphic to~$H$, for each~$H$ in a family of graphs including cycles ans paths on at least 5 vertices (Fomin et al.~\cite{FominKLMT11}).
-The restriction to co-bipartite graphs has the same complexity as the general graph isomorphism problem (Aigner and Triesch~\cite{AignerT93}).
-Polynomial-time algorithms are known for $H$-free graphs for $H$ being a cycle or a path on at most 4 vertices (Fomin et al.~\cite{FominKLMT11}) and for bipartite graphs (Boros et al.~\cite{BorosGZ08}).
-In these cases the search problem is tractable as well.
-An analysis of the algorithms in~\cite{FominKLMT11} for~$C_3$- and $C_4$-free graphs shows that the Star System Problem for these classes is solvable even in logspace, and the same holds true for the class of bipartite graphs; see Section~\ref{s:open}.
+\emph{Star System Problem.}\quad The decision version of the Star System Problem is in general \NP-complete (Lalonde~\cite{Lalonde81}).
+It stays \NP-complete if restricted to non-co-bipartite graphs (Aigner and Triesch~\cite{AignerT93}) or to $H$-free graphs for~$H$ being a cycle or a path on at least 5 vertices (Fomin et al.~\cite{FominKLMT11}).
+The restriction to co-bipartite graphs has the same complexity as the general graph isomorphism problem~\cite{AignerT93}.
+Polynomial-time algorithms are known for $H$-free graphs for~$H$ being a cycle or a path on at most 4 vertices~\cite{FominKLMT11} and for bipartite graphs (Boros et al.~\cite{BorosGZ08}).
+An analysis of the algorithms in~\cite{FominKLMT11} for $C_3$- and $C_4$-free graphs shows that the Star System Problem for these classes is solvable even in logspace, and the same holds true for the class of bipartite graphs; see~\cite{KKV12}.
+Moreover, the problem is solvable in logspace for any logspace-recognizable class of $C_4$-free graphs, in particular, for chordal, interval, and proper interval graphs; see~\cite{KKV12}.